 Frankfurt-Jena Summer School for Syriac Language and Literature

-The first Frankfurt-Jena Summer School for Syriac Language and Literature will be hosted at the Goethe University Frankfurt (Leibniz Prize Project “Polyphony of Late Antique Christianity") in cooperation with the DFG Research Training Group 2792 (“Autonomy of Heteronomous Texts in Antiquity and the Middle Ages" (Friedrich Schiller University Jena) from July 24 to 27, 2023, under the direction of Prof. Dr. Hartmut Leppin (Frankfurt), PD Dr. Christa Kessler (Jena), and Prof. Dr. Matthias Perkams (Jena).
-The topic will be
+The first Frankfurt-Jena Summer School for Syriac Language and Literature has taken place at the Goethe University Frankfurt (Leibniz Prize Project “Polyphony of Late Antique Christianity") in cooperation with the DFG Research Training Group 2792 (“Autonomy of Heteronomous Texts in Antiquity and the Middle Ages" (Friedrich Schiller University Jena) from July 24 to 27, 2023, under the direction of Prof. Dr. Hartmut Leppin (Frankfurt), PD Dr. Christa Kessler (Jena), and Prof. Dr. Matthias Perkams (Jena).
+The topic was “Barhadbeshaba's Cause of the Foundation of the Schools and other texts from the environment of the school of Nisibis".

 ------------------